 Unfortunately, Stride does not have visibility into when 1099s are sent and to whom they are sent to.
-Most companies will send out Form 1099 to employees by January 31, 2022, but for questions/concerns you will need to reach out to your company/platform!
+Most companies will send out Form 1099 to employees by January 31, 2024, but for any questions or concerns, you will need to reach out to your company/platform!

 Your 1099-NEC and 1099-K are used to report direct payments from a company for your services.
 These documents are going to come directly from the company or platform you work for!

 If you need your 1099 or need to update any personal information on your 1099, you will need to reach out to the platform you work for.
 We’ve collected this list of resources from a few of our partners.

 Please note that several of our partners use Stripe to send out 1099 tax forms.
 While Stride and Stripe have very similar names, we are different and separate companies.
 If you need to contact Stripe regarding your 1099 tax form, please refer here: Stripe Express - Contact support.

 Some useful information about 1099-NEC and 1099-K reports: